balamsoft/next-mail/README.md

 ## Attachments

 Emails and replies can contain file attachments (optional).
-The attachments data value is also a Base64 encoded string.
+The attachments' data value is also a Base64 encoded string.

 ```
   ...